Macca050598/Macca050598/README.md

 ------------------

 Hi there 👋
 I'm a Full Stack Developer with 4+ years of experience in building enterprise-level applications and managing digital projects.
-I specialize in creating scalable solutions and have a proven track record of delivering complex systems serving thousands of users.
+I specialise in creating scalable solutions and have a proven track record of delivering complex systems serving thousands of users.

 Professional Highlights:

+- Lead developer maintaining high-traffic regional tansport and goverment websites (wymetro.com and westyorks-ca.gov.uk)
-- Led full migration of government websites from Umbraco 7 to Umbraco 13
+- Led full migration / rebuild of government websites from Umbraco 7 to Umbraco 13 (westyorks-ca.gov.uk)
-- Developed CRM portal serving 10,000+ active users
+- Developed CRM portal serving 10,000+ active participants data
+- Created an IOS mobile App using React Native (puppypottypal.com)
-- Founded and operate a successful digital marketing agency
+- Founded and operate a successful digital marketing agency (mjweb.ltd)
-- Built AI integration platform using Next.js
+- Built AI integration platform using Next.js (virtuai.cloud)
-- Created IOS mobile App using React Native

 Tech Stack: